sighupio/fury-distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

 A name to identify the host.
 This value will be concatenated to `.spec.kubernetes.dnsZone` to calculate the FQDN for the host as `<name>.<dnsZone>`.

+## .spec.kubernetes.nodes.labels

+### Description

+Optional additional Kubernetes labels that will be added to the nodes in this node group.
+Follows Kubernetes labels format.

+Note: **Existing labels with the same key will be overwritten** and the label setting the node role to the node group name cannot be deleted.

 ## .spec.kubernetes.nodes.name